DigitalPublishingToolkit/TOD15-Online-Courtship/md/10_Raja-Renninger.md

 [^10_Raja-Renninger_31]: Samajes are ethnic caste communities.

-[^10_Raja-Renninger_32]: Anthony Giddens, The Transformation of Intimacy, Sexuality, Love,
+[^10_Raja-Renninger_32]: Anthony Giddens, *The Transformation of Intimacy, Sexuality, Love,
-    and Eroticism in Modern Societies, Stanford, CA: Stanford University Press, 1993.
+    and Eroticism in Modern Societies*, Stanford, CA: Stanford University Press, 1993.